-- UI = Ungauged Inflow Estimate - EoS = Gauged Flow at the point in the system where no further inflow is estimated downstream for the purposes of this ungauged calculation (Yamble Bridge in the Cudgegong and Warren Weir in the Macquarie) - SR_k = Storage release - GI = Gauged inflows - E = Extractions (excluding any that are below the nominated 'EoS') - LE = Estimated losses assumed to be 10% of the measured (gauged flow plus storage releases) entering the system for the Cudgegong and 20% for the Macquarie.
-The relatively high loss was assumed with some flow occurring in event based out of channel flows.
+- UI = Ungauged Inflow Estimate - EoS = Gauged Flow at the point in the system where no further inflow is estimated downstream for the purposes of this ungauged calculation (Yamble Bridge in the Cudgegong and Warren Weir in the Macquarie) - SRk = Storage release - GI = Gauged inflows - E = Extractions (excluding any that are below the nominated 'EoS') - LE = Estimated losses assumed to be 10% of the measured (gauged flow plus storage releases) entering the system for the Cudgegong and 50% for the Macquarie.
+The very high loss estimate for the Macquarie (50%) was assumed based on high overbank flows, effluent flows and flood runners resulting in large quantities of water being lost to the Macquarie system during flood events.